hiakin/Incubator-Hub---Data-Analysis-SQL-Training/README.md

 **RIGHT JOIN**

-In SQL, RIGHT JOIN returns all the values from the values from the rows of right table and the matched values from the left table.
+In SQL, RIGHT JOIN returns all the values from the rows of right table and the matched values from the left table.
 If there is no matching in both tables, it will return NULL.

 ~~~ SQL